georgegeorgitsis/csv-parser/README.md

 In that way, the application can handle millions of records and the only limit is if the server can handle big csv files.

 A daemon/worker/queue/cron can be used to run the above `Download_images` functionality.
-Because i have only a simple shared web hosting account, i could not test any of them.
-Instead of that, there is a URL that will perform the existence and download of each image in `DOMAIN/download_images`.
+There is a URL that will perform the existence and download of each image in `DOMAIN/download_images`.
 Check NOTES below for more information.

 Until the download_images functionality is completed, the uploaded images can still be retrieved but with status `in_progress`.